Azer0s/HadesLang/README.md

 # Hades - Breathing new life into scripting
-*Tired of seeing JavaScript or Python?*
+*Tired of seeing the same old scripting language over and over again?*
 <br>
 *Hades is a scripting language built from scratch!*
 <br>